NickHurst/MovieBarcodeCreator/README.md

     sudo apt-get install ffmpeg
     brew install ffmpeg

+*Note: If you are having troubles getting it to run on Windows because of FFMpeg install issues [see this wiki page](https://github.com/TheNickHurst/MovieBarcodeCreator/wiki/Windows-FFMpeg-Install) for a guide to setting it up*

 This script can be installed via pip (either python2 or 3):

     pip install moviebarcodecreator